ColinFay/website/_posts/2017-11-29-purrr-text-wrangling.md

 ### Bulk replace this with stringsplit

-Here the trick to forget this "beginning end whitespace" nightmare (not a nightmare, really) is to split and test every element against the regex.
+Here the trick to forget this "beginning end whitespace" nightmare (not a nightmare, really) is to split and test every element against the regex, so split, replace, unsplit.

-As the result is a list of depth one, we need to `modify_depth`:
+To do the "unsplit", as the result is a list of depth one, we need to `modify_depth`:

 ```r
 bulk_replace <- function(regex, vec){